What is the Creative Learning Partnerships program?

 How much should we budget for the creative professional’s salary?

-The primary purpose of the grant is to engage your creative partner/s, so your budget should prioritise their fees.
-Ask your chosen partner/s what their rates are and negotiate a budget that everyone is comfortable with.
-Ideally you should factor in superannuation if you’ll be working with an individual.
+Ask your chosen partner/s what their rates are and negotiate to create a budget that everyone is comfortable with.